woutersj/PLASIM/README.md

 ## Usage

-Run the plasim command of the desired resolution and parallelism (for example, plasim_t21_l10_p1) from a directory containing the namelists for the model run.
-The namelists contain the configuration settings for the model.
-Only 'plasim_namelist' is required.
-Other possible namelist files are:
+Run the PlaSim command of the desired resolution and parallelism (for example, `plasim_t21_l10_p1` for `T21` horizontal spectral resolution with 10 vertical levels on one processor).
+Binaries compiled with MPI need to be run on the correct number of processors, e.g. through `mpiexec -np 4 plasim_t21_l10_p4`.

+Some settings (run length and filenames for data and settings) can be set from the command line.
+Most settings are set by running PlaSim from a directory containing Fortran namelist files containing the model settings.
+Possible namelist files are:
+  - plasim_namelist
   - miscmod_namelist
   - fluxmod_namelist
   - rainmod_namelist